 Swarf Clearance When machining inside a bore, loose material can build up around the insert which can result either result in insert failure or severely decreased tool life.
 Surfcam will allow you to retract tool out of a bore or away from a diameter after a set numbers of cuts.
 The user can retract the tool mid cycle, to a known position, after a set number of cuts to clear any loose material out of the bore.

-Sub spindles Surfcam fully supports turning centers with a sub spindle & twin turrets, including :
+Sub spindles Surfcam fully supports turning centres with a sub spindle & twin turrets, including :

 - Bar pull